gurkaur2103/Library-Management-System/README.md

 **Installation**
 To use the Library Management System, you need a C++ compiler.

-# Steps to Install and Run:
-  Clone the Repository:
+# Steps to Clone the Repository:
   git clone https://github.com/gurkaur2103/Library-Management-System.git

 # Usage